 The DVD, "New Orleans Jazz Funerals from the inside..." is an excellent documentary on the New Orleans tradition, narrated by

 Milton Batiste of Dejan's Olympia Brass Band.
-The best price I've found for it is here.
+It is available here.and on Amazon for $20.00

 TIME Magazine ran this article 30 years ago, written by Frank Trippett on the funeral of New Orleans cornet player, Albert Walters.
 It goes a long way in capturing the sense and sensibility of the jazz funeral tradition.